CMB2/CMB2/README.md

 * Create metaboxes to be used on post edit screens.
 * [Create forms to be used on an options pages](https://github.com/WebDevStudios/CMB2/wiki/Using-CMB-to-create-an-Admin-Theme-Options-Page).
 * Create forms to handle user meta and display them on user profile add/edit pages.
+* Create forms to handle term meta and display wherever your taxonomies are used.
 * [Flexible API that allows you to use CMB forms almost anywhere, even on the front-end](https://github.com/WebDevStudios/CMB2/wiki/Bringing-Metaboxes-to-the-Front-end).
 * [Several field types are included](https://github.com/WebDevStudios/CMB2/wiki/Field-Types).
 * [Custom API hook that allows you to create your own field types](https://github.com/WebDevStudios/CMB2/wiki/Adding-your-own-field-types).